Interstellar-Network/interstellar-docs-tech/developers/Milestones/M3/local-demo-with-docker.md

 :::

-:::note New Feature (M3)
+:::note New Features (M3)
 In Milestone 3, transaction validation become **conditional on an amount threshold**.
 This threshold is managed by the **Transaction Management Layer (TML)**, allowing policies such as requiring validation only for transfers above a specified value.
+In addition the Key Management system is now protected through the sealing of the private keys as well as related sensitive information.
 :::